This brown sugar salmon is caramelized to a crispy exterior and served with a rosemary mustard sauce. An easy dinner in 20 minutes.

 I tried to reassure her the turbulence wasn’t that bad and we’d be fine but she proceeded to tell me she didn’t even have a good last meal if this was the end.
 So I asked her what she ate last and she said: salmon.

-I can’t really say it’d be my first choice for a last meal (I honestly don’t think I could even pick one food to end on, there’s just too many choices!) but I really wouldn’t be upset if it were salmon.
+I can’t really say it’d be my first choice for a last meal (I honestly don’t think I could even pick one food to end on, there are just too many choices!) but I really wouldn’t be upset if it were salmon.

 Particularly this one.
 Caramelized stove top with brown sugar, finished in the oven and a lemon rosemary mustard sauce poured on top to serve.
 So here’s to crazy people on airplanes…thanks for the inspiration (and the entertainment).